Orsolya Szathmari

 The food we eat is the most important pillar of our health.
 In my view, it’s far more important than any other parameters.

 But there are times - such as Christmas - when this knowledge is not enough.
-We need to remind ourselves why we eat this way and to remember the health challenges we faced in the past.
+We need to remind ourselves why we eat this way and remember the health challenges we faced in the past.

+First of all, eat at home most of the time.
 If this is not possible because of traveling, for example, my advice is to take food with you.
-Always keep some additive-free smoked slab, sausage, dried ham or self-made PKD Pâté at home, so that you can easily grab it when you have to leave for the day.
+Always keep some additive-free smoked slab, sausage, dried ham or self-made meat-liver pâté at home, so that you can easily grab it when you have to leave for the day.
 This way you will not need to eat out or buy something that is not safe.

-There is still enough time to prepare a few jars of this whole-meal Pâté.
-I recommend you to do so because it contains all the nutrients you need: red meat, liver, bone marrow and fat in the right proportions.
+There is still enough time to prepare a few jars of this whole-meal pâté.
+It contains all the nutrients you need: the right amount of red meat, liver, bone marrow and fat in the ideal fat to protein ratio .

 If you are invited for dinner, there are different options:

-Let the host know the exact list of foods you eat.
+• Let the host know the exact list of foods you eat.
 Do it well in advance before the party.
 If he/she is a family member or a good friend, usually this will not be a problem.
 Most probably they can prepare something that you can also eat.

-Take your food with you.
+• Take your food with you.
 This option may be the easiest and safest for everyone.

-Eat at home before and simply socialize at the party.
+• Eat at home before and simply socialize at the party.
 This is feasible when there is a buffet setting but might be uncomfortable for some of us when seated at a table and the main focus of the evening is eating.

-Be the host yourself!
+• Be the host yourself!
 In this case things are much easier.
-You can serve PKD meals for everyone with side dishes and desserts, out of which at least part is PKD approved.
-If you have a serious condition to heal from, just skip these.
-If you are already healed and can consume the allowances, then some vegetables and a PKD dessert will not cause problems if you've had a nutritious meal before.
+You can serve the meals you can also eat for everyone with side dishes and desserts, that you can skip.
+If you have a serious condition, just skip all foods that don't fit into your current choices.
+If you are already healed and can consume the allowances, then some vegetables and an approved dessert will not cause any problems after a nutritious meal.

 Alcohol is a major topic.
 If you have a disease, I very strongly recommend to avoid all alcohol even during Christmas time.
 A good alternative is a glass of sparkling water with ice cubes.
 You might add a slice of non-treated lime or lemon to it for decoration.